-A lot of 401(k)s now have a Roth option, and many clients want to know if should they choose them.
+A lot of 401(k)s now have a Roth option, and many clients want to know if they should choose them.

 With Roth contributions to your 401(k), you don’t get the current tax deduction, but then when the money comes out, you don’t pay taxes on it.
 It’s tax-free; tax-free is a good thing.